vfarcic/devops26/manuscript/07-dev.md

 We'll use [ksync](https://github.com/vapor-ware/ksync).
 It transparently updates containers running inside a cluster from a local checkout.
 That will enable us to use our favorite IDE to work with local files that will be synchronized with those inside the cluster.

 To make things simpler, `jx` has its own implementation of ksync that will connect it with a DevPod.
 Let's fire it up.

+W> At the time of this writing, there is an open issue that prevents the command that follows from working correctly.
+If it fails, please consult the [issue 7015](https://github.com/jenkins-x/jx/issues/7015).

 ```bash
 jx sync --daemon